devaki264/freshjobsearcher/README.md

-An AI Agent that extracts fresh job listings from selective companie
+An AI Agent that extracts fresh job listings from selective companies.
+Still in progress